Not getting enough sleep can cause so many problems for both your health and your mind. Practice these tips and learn to sleep like a baby.

 Watch What You Eat At Night

 If it’s almost time to sleep, stay away from the fridge–especially 30 minutes before bed.
+Nutrition plays a large role in every aspect of our lives, sleep included.
 Your body needs time to fully digest any food you’ve eaten before you can enter into a state of deep rest.
 A light snack later in the evening won’t hurt too much, but avoid junk food and drinks high in sugar.
 Some foods can sneak in extra caffeine, so be cautious of what you’re eating.
 If you want to sleep better, you’ve got to eat better.
 Your health depends on it.

 Easy On The Booze Before Bed